 Here’s what ya’ do: bake a bunch of corn tortillas, top them with warm refried beans and cheese, then let everyone run wild with adding the toppings of their choice – aka build their own dinners!
 Whatever the individual combo, the resulting tostadas are so full of flavor that they’re like a party in your mouth.

-People always seem to like dishes they play a part in making a little better anyways (and they can leave out the onions…) plus meals with topping bars are always a hit.
+People always seem to like dishes they play a part in making a little better anyway (and they can leave out the onions…) plus meals with topping bars are always a hit.
 I once went to a rehearsal dinner with a MASHED POTATO BAR.
 Yes, that’s right.
-Everyone started with a big scoop of mashed regular or sweet potatoes, then the chefs mixed in everything from chopped bacon to bleu cheese crumbles on these heated marble slabs a la Coldstone.
+Everyone started with a big scoop of mashed regular or sweet potatoes, then the chefs mixed in everything from chopped bacon to bleu cheese crumbles on these heated marble slabs a la opposite Coldstone.
 It.
 Was.
 Awesome!
 And so are these Fiesta Tostadas!

 Lay the tortillas on a foil-lined baking sheet, then lightly spray each side with non-stick spray and bake at 400 degrees for 8-10 minutes, or until they’re golden brown and crisp, flipping half way through.